-The Tribes supports employee participation in Tribal language, history and diversity training regardless of their ethnicity, race, Tribal affiliation or position.
-When training is available, employees may participate in or attend up to four (4) hours per month of organized training or education activities related to the Colville Tribes.
+7.9.6 The Tribes supports employee participation in Tribal language, history and diversity training regardless of their ethnicity, race, Tribal affiliation or position.
+When training is available, employees may participate in or attend up to four (4) hours per month up to a total of 48 hours annually of organized training or education activities related to the Colville Tribes.
 The employee is responsible for providing documentation of their attendance and participation.
 Supervisor approval is required and will ensure there is no adverse impact on program business and services